An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572: Analysis of archival data and new observations

-Our decomposition procedure for the vertical profiles described earlier yields, in addition to the scale-lengths, the estimate of the thick-to-thin disc ratio over the entire galaxy image.
-In the Fig.~\ref{ratio} we show a map of the intensity ratio of the thick disc to the total thick $+$ thin disc component.
-From the Fig.~\ref{vert_scales_and_mu} and Fig.~\ref{ratio} we see that the thick disc contribution in the main plane of \N7572 remains almost constant with radius at about 30~per~cent and it grows up to 90 per~cent when we move away from the mid-plane to $|z|=5$~arcsec, where we placed the slit for our spectroscopic observations (see below).
+Our decomposition procedure for the vertical profiles described earlier yields, in addition to the scalelengths, the estimate of the thick-to-thin disc ratio over the entire galaxy image.
+In Fig.~\ref{ratio} we show a map of the intensity ratio of the thick disc to the total thick $+$ thin disc component.
+From Fig.~\ref{vert_scales_and_mu} and Fig.~\ref{ratio} we see that the thick disc contribution in the main plane of \N7572 remains almost constant with radius at about 30~per~cent and it grows up to 90 per~cent when we move away from the mid-plane to $|z|=5$~arcsec, where we placed the slit for our spectroscopic observations (see below).
 We can therefore neglect the contribution of thin disc stars at $|z|=5$~arcsec.

 Using our photometric analysis we also estimate the total luminosity of the \NGC7572 disc components.
-Taking into account the variations of the observed vertical scale-height with radius, the total luminosity of the thin and thick components in the $g$-band are $1.9\cdot10^{10}$~\Ls{} and $3.5\cdot10^{10}$~\Ls{} respectively.
-Our estimate of the bulge luminosity from the 2D IMFIT model is about $9.3\cdot10^{9}$~\Ls.
+Taking into account the variations of the observed vertical scaleheight with radius, the total luminosity of the thin and thick components in the $g$-band are $1.9\times10^{10}$~\Ls{} and $3.5\times10^{10}$~\Ls{} respectively.
+Our estimate of the bulge luminosity from the 2D IMFIT model is about $9.3\times10^{9}$~\Ls.
 These values are corrected for the Galactic extinction (from NED) and $k$-correction \citep{K-corr2010,CZ12}.

-{ Our analysis allows us to predict what \N7572 would look like seen face-on.
+Our analysis allows us to model what \N7572 would look like seen face-on.
 Using our model of the vertical structure of the disc we de-projected it to the face-on orientation and integrated both components in the $z$ direction.
-Then we calculated ``face-on'' radial scale-lengths, which turned to be $10.5 \pm 1.1$~arcsec and $15.3 \pm 3.2$~arcsec for the thin and thick discs correspondingly.
+Then we calculated ``face-on'' radial scalelengths, which turned to be $8.3 \pm 0.5$ and $11.4 \pm 2.2$~arcsec for the thin and thick discs correspondingly.
 One should note, that these values differ from those in the mid-plane due to the significant flaring.
-In the ``face-on'' view, the dynamically hot old thick disc contributes over 60~per~cent to the total light, while the estimate of the disc radius (four radial scales) becomes about $42$~kpc.
-In an enormous disc galaxy like \N7572 seen face-on, we would not be able to directly analyse its thin disc kinematics and stellar populations, because the integrated light would be dominated by its thick disc. }
+In the ``face-on'' view, the dynamically hot old thick disc would contribute over 60~per~cent to the light profiles, while the estimate of the disc radius (four radial scales) becomes about $32$~kpc.
+In an enormous disc galaxy like \N7572 seen non-edge-on, we would not be able to directly analyse its thin disc kinematics and stellar populations, because the integrated light would be dominated by its thick disc.